movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Completed: decode vnode inode state to host endian and add dirty/transaction fields.
-* Refactor regular and compressed extent reads to fill logical file buffers, then implement vnode-buffer reads before writes.
+* Completed: refactor regular and compressed extent reads to fill logical file buffers, then implement vnode-buffer reads before writes.
+Logical buffers are one filesystem sector so they align with data checksums and the minimum COW unit.
 * Split `btrfs_alloc.c` decoders from mutable allocator code and construct per-block-group free-space indexes at mount.
 * Completed: centralize logical-to-physical read submission.
 Metadata and